 Q’ueswachaka “Is a native name formed by two Quechua words:” Q’ueswa “which means” to braid “and” Chaka means bridge.
 This Q’ueswachaka Bridge Day Tour is located at Cusco Peru, and was part of the Inca trail system and also rebuilt in the Inca way with high land bush which grows in the Andes mountains, which is also food for llamas, alpacas.

 So, the materials and construction techniques have been handed down from generation to generation since the Inca time and built for the first time in the 15th century.
 So Q’eswachaka bridge was useful in the Inca time to cross the river named Apurimac, mainly for Chaskies who delivered messages throughout the Inca Empire running.

 Moreover, this bridge measures 33 meters long and 1.10 meters wide and swings 13 meters above the river and is rebuilt every year, in the communal work, around 800 farmers from the communities of Winchiri, Chaupibanda, and Choccayhua are involved in the construction of this unique suspension bridge.

 Itinerary For: Q’eswachaka Tour Plus Experienced Tour Guide Day Trip

-We pick you up at 5:30 am from your hotel at Cusco city and then we ride for 2 hours through paved road then we ride for an hour and 30 minutes through a dirt road and pass some remote villages and four lagoons: Named, Pomacanchi, Acopia, Asnaqocha, and Pampamarca.
+Time to pick you up 5:30 am, from your hotel at Cusco city, after that we ride for 2 hours through paved road, then we ride for an hour and 30 minutes through a dirt road, with passing some remote villages and four lagoons: Named, Pomacanchi, Acopia, Asnaqocha, and Pampamarca.

-Note: Also, you can tell us the time you want to go for the Q’eswachaka Inca bridge, then we will be happy to follow your own schedule time for this amazing day tour.
+Note: Also, you can tell us the time you want to leave, for the Q’eswachaka Inca bridge, then we will be happy to follow your own schedule time for this amazing day tour.